 Register of Applications

 Local planning Authorities are required to maintain a register of applications received, including the LPA’s decision, and to make this register available to the public.

-To view applications to carry out works to protected trees please see the “Register of Applications”.
+To view applications to carry out works to protected trees please go to our Planning portal.

 Trees and development